Best daily deals

 The Kaira Pro isn’t one of the best gaming headsets on the market, but it’s already a pretty decent bargain.
 Does the Kaira Wireless retain the right stuff to make it a real steal?

-Editor’s note: this Razer Kaira Wireless review was updated on January 11, 2023, to update formatting, and add information on our microphone demos.
+Editor’s note: this Razer Kaira Wireless review was updated on September 20, 2024, to shorten some text and add new measurement charts.

 The Razer Kaira Wireless is for Xbox gamers who want something cheap and dedicated to their console of choice.